freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/take-home-projects/manage-a-book-trading-club.english.md

 <section id='description'>
 <strong>Objective:</strong> Build a <a href='https://glitch.com' target='_blank'>Glitch</a> app that is functionally similar to this: <a href='https://chrome-delivery.glitch.me/ /' target='_blank'>https://chrome-delivery.glitch.me</a>.
 Fulfill the below <a href='https://en.wikipedia.org/wiki/User_story' target='_blank'>user stories</a>.
 Use whichever libraries or APIs you need.
 Give it your own personal style.
-<strong>User Story:</strong> I can view all books posted by every user.
+<strong>User Story:</strong> I can view all books posted by every user.<br>
-<strong>User Story:</strong> I can add a new book.
+<strong>User Story:</strong> I can add a new book.<br>
-<strong>User Story:</strong> I can update my settings to store my full name, city, and state.
+<strong>User Story:</strong> I can update my settings to store my full name, city, and state.<br>
-<strong>User Story:</strong> I can propose a trade and wait for the other user to accept the trade.
+<strong>User Story:</strong> I can propose a trade and wait for the other user to accept the trade.<br>
-Once you've finished implementing these user stories, click the "I've completed this challenge" button and enter the URLs for both your GitHub repository and your live app running on Heroku.
+Once you've finished implementing these user stories, click the "I've completed this challenge" button and enter the URLs for both your GitHub repository and your live app running on Heroku.<br>
 You can get feedback on your project by sharing it with your friends on Facebook.
 </section>